What is a Precinct Committee Person?

 • Distribute libertarian and/or campaign literature

-• Participate in state–wide grassroots initiatives
+• Participate in statewide grassroots initiatives

 • Carry out local party activities

-If you are ready to get started, follow these simple steps.
+If you are ready to get started, follow these simple steps:

-Contact our Field Operations Division and ask for your starter kit.
+1. Contact our Field Operations Division and ask for your starter kit.

-Fill out the forms provided, optionally including your petition form.
+2. Fill out the forms provided, optionally including your petition form.

-Identify your precinct / Statement of Candidacy
+3. Identify your precinct / Statement of Candidacy.

-Notarize your documents.
+5. Notarize your documents.

-Once we process your forms you will be provide with resources to make your job easy.
+7. Receive resources to make your job easy.

-For more information or to begin the application process, contact our Field Operations Division and we will send you everything you need to get started.
+For more information or to begin the application process, contact our Field Operations Division, and we will send you everything you need to get started.

 Scroll to Top